filiphric/cursor-workshop-slides/pages/intro.md

 layout: cover
 ---

-# A.I. tools workshop
+#  Test Automation <br/> Workflows with  Cursor
-Practical Test Automation Workflows
+a workshop by Filip Hric

 ---
 layout: image-right